Home solar panels can seem technical and complicated if you’re just starting out.

 Get to Know Your Home’s Energy Use

-Solar panels provide a cheaper and greener way to power your property, and the long-term value they deliver will arrive on your electricity bills.
+Solar panels provide a cheaper and greener way to power your property, and the long-term value they deliver will be proven with lower electricity bills.
 To determine what size solar panel system is best for your home, you can quantify your property’s electricity consumption by looking at your energy bills or interval data (if you have a smart meter) from your utility.

-Looking ahead, it is important to think about how your energy habits may change when considering solar panels.
-For instance, if you are planning a home addition, replacing your gas range, or making an EV purchase, your electricity use may increase in the near future.
+It’s important to think about how your energy habits may change when considering solar panels.
+For instance, if you are planning a home addition, replacing your gas range, electrifying your home, or purchasing an EV, your electricity use may increase.

-Across the United States, many different companies and contractors help develop solar energy solutions for homeowners, and like any home improvement project, it is good to consider multiple options.
-While you may be tempted by the cheapest possible offer, it is very important to consider installer longevity before making your decision.
+Across the United States, many companies and contractors help develop solar energy solutions for homeowners and, like any home improvement project, it’s good to consider multiple options.
+Ask prospective installers questions to find your best choice.
+While you may be tempted by the cheapest possible offer, it is very important to consider installer longevity and dependability before making your decision.
 As solar panels last for over 25 years, the best customer experiences are delivered by companies with the credibility to guarantee multi-decade products and services.

 Weigh Your Solar Panel Purchasing Options

-Finally, in considering multiple offers, the final stage of your solar buying process revolves around making important purchasing decisions.
-While cash payments can deliver the greatest ROI, most homeowners choose to finance or lease solar panels in order to mitigate high investment costs.
-To maximize your solar savings, you should consider multiple financing or buying options to optimize your cash flows and discover ways to reduce your total investment costs with tax incentives and rebates.
+The final stage of your solar buying process revolves around making important purchasing decisions.
+While cash payments can deliver the greatest return on investment, some homeowners choose to finance or lease solar panels in order to mitigate the upfront cost.
+To maximize your solar savings, you should consider multiple financing or buying options to optimize your cash flow and discover ways to reduce your total investment costs with tax incentives and rebates.

 Learn everything you need to know about the solar tax credit.